hantsy/jakartaee11-sandbox/docs/jpa.md

 ## Jakarta EE Integration

-In Jakarta EE environments, before 3.2, you can use `@PersistenceContext` to inject an `EntityManager` bean that matches the default persistence unit definition in the *persistence.xml* file:
+In Jakarta EE environments, before 3.2, you should use `@PersistenceContext` to inject an `EntityManager` bean that matches the default persistence unit definition in the *persistence.xml* file:

 ```java
 @PersistenceContext
 private EntityManager em;
 ```

-When come to 3.2, you no longer need to use `@PersistenceUnit` or `@PersistenceContext` to inject `EntityManagerFactory` or `EntityManager` in the Jakarta EE components.
+When it comes to 3.2, you no longer need to use `@PersistenceUnit` or `@PersistenceContext` to inject `EntityManagerFactory` or `EntityManager` in the Jakarta EE components.
 Instead, you can use standard CDI `@Inject` to inject them like injecting regular CDI beans.

 ```java
 @Inject